psy-guy/RitaBot/README.md

 #### 1. Fork this repository.
 * If you don't yet have a Github account, [create one](https://github.com/join)!
 It's free and easy.
-* Click [here](https://github.com/RitaBot-Project/RitaBot/fork) or use the button in the upper righthand side of this page to fork the repository so that it will be associated with your Github account.
+* Click [here](https://github.com/RitaBot-Project/RitaBot/fork) or use the button in the upper right hand side of this page to fork the repository so that it will be associated with your Github account.

 * Please ***star our project*** if you like it using the top-right Star icon.
 Every star helps us!